TEXTS

 In the third moment, the Hall of Marques de Oliveira where the top, “Cephalous and Procris” dominate, we see a carpet of tiles reassembled following category criteria, where they stand out "problematic figures" (so the artist calls them), such as: The Captain of the Forest, Daughters, Free Negroes, Chargers, Indigenous, Jesuit Missions - cultural and religious domain...

 It deals with figurations developed from real existences, with their causes and consequences, in a plot apparently managed between the real and the imaginary, where the doses of exoticism go in a collision course with the dispassionate lucidity of the ethical rigor of History in review And "uncritical decontamination," so to speak.
 The carpet or panel of tiles extends with thicknesses, textures and erasures that simulate, before the visitor's eye, a topography that oscillates between the times and the spaces, generating internal movements in History and by the Art.
+They are Restorations, recoveries not to fill in the same way as the things presented themselves, in their most evident skin, but to retake it in its essence and truth, beyond the representations.
+Although these have delayed and endured, establishing almost unshakeable convictions for some.
+Restore a stage of genuineness, questioner of the present and the rights that assist in a composite axiology of the Human.